Why You Need to Use a YouTube Dashboard

 Monitoring this metric will also help you understand what your audience is looking out for.
 More likes mean that a lot of users are looking for that kind of content.

 The dislike metric is one you would not want to see in high numbers.
 It means one thing; users do not approve of the content delivered to them.
+While the dislike count has gone private on YouTube, the button remains there so it’s still a key metric to track.

 When measuring this metric, you need to consider the number of likes on the video as well.
 If you have 200,000 likes and 20 dislikes, it wouldn't make sense to try to change the content delivered because of such few dislikes.
+Also, keep in mind that most videos will get a certain number of dislikes so this piece of YouTube data should be taken with a grain of salt.

-Comments are a high-level engagement metric, as they go beyond just clicking the like button or simply hitting play.
+Comments are a high-level engagement metric as they go beyond just clicking the like button or simply hitting play.
 They tell you that users found the content you delivered to them engaging enough to talk about.

-You would also want to keep an eye on this one to get a feel of what the consensus of your audience is about the content.
+In analyzing comments, you also want to keep an eye on this one to get a feel of what the consensus of your audience is about the content.
 When a video has a lot of positive comments, try to replicate the content in a unique way as it's a clue that your users want more of it

 6. Videos Published